Default.com Pricing: Plans and Costs

 Email support

-The Startup plan is the entry point, but at $750/month before adding user seats, it's a real commitment.
+The Startup plan is the entry point, but at $750/month before adding user seats, it is a real commitment.
 A team of 5 reps at $45 each adds $225/month, bringing the total to $975/month ($11,700/year).
 The single workflow limit is the tightest constraint: teams with multiple inbound motions (demo requests, product signups, partner inquiries) must funnel everything through one sequence.
 Basic enrichment covers Clearbit and Apollo data, but the 10,000 annual credit cap means roughly 833 enrichments per month before you run out.
+Overage costs are not published.

 Startup Plan